-- 81. Dr. Jane Moe is a doctoral-level clinical child psychologist with a specialty in child development who currently practices in a hospital setting within the UAB System.
-Dr. Moe has been a practicing clinical psychologist for twenty years and has experience working with children and adolescents with a variety of mental health issues.
-For the past two years, part of Dr. Moe's practice has been dedicated to mental health treatment and evaluation of transgender young people. - 82.
-Dr. Moe's work with transgender patients is guided by the well-established standards of care and the hospital's informed-consent protocol.
+- 89. Dr. Heather Austin is a doctoral-level clinical child psychologist with a specialty in child development who currently practices in a hospital setting within the UAB System.
+Dr. Austin has been a practicing clinical psychologist for twenty years and has experience working with children and adolescents with a variety of mental health issues.
+For the past two years, part of Dr. Austin's practice has been dedicated to mental health treatment and evaluation of transgender young people. - 90.
+Dr. Austin's work with transgender patients is guided by the well-established standards of care and the hospital's informed-consent protocol.
 Her assessment process engages both the patient and the patient's parents and requires a minimum of three to four visits.
-It is quite common for the assessment to require additional visits, but that determination is made on a case-by-case basis and dependent on the needs of the patient and the patient's family. - 83.
-In order to conduct her assessment, Dr. Moe gathers information about the patient from questionnaires, rating scales, and discussions with the patient and the patient's family.
-Pulling from multiple sources provides Dr. Moe with the information she needs to determine whether the patient meets the diagnostic criteria for gender dysphoria as outlined in the DSM-5. - 84.
-Once she has made, or confirmed, the diagnosis, Dr. Moe then begins taking the patient and the patient's parents through the informed-consent protocol.
+It is quite common for the assessment to require additional visits, but that determination is made on a case-by-case basis and dependent on the needs of the patient and the patient's family. - 91.
+In order to conduct her assessment, Dr. Austin gathers information about the patient from questionnaires, rating scales, and discussions with the patient and the patient's family.
+Pulling from multiple sources provides Dr. Austin with the information she needs to determine whether the patient meets the diagnostic criteria for gender dysphoria as outlined in the DSM-5.

+- 92. Once she has made, or confirmed, the diagnosis, Dr. Austin then begins taking the patient and the patient's parents through the informed-consent protocol.
 As required by the protocol, she has detailed discussions about the risks and benefits of the particular medical treatment being considered by the patient and their medical provider.
-Because of the large amount of information that is reviewed as part of the informed-consent protocol, this discussion can occur over multiple sessions and sometimes Dr. Moe will have separate sessions with the patient and the parent(s) to give each person an opportunity to ask questions and engage with the information being provided.

-- 85. After completing the informed-consent protocol, Dr. Moe writes a letter to the patient's medical provider detailing the results of her assessment.
+Because of the large amount of information that is reviewed as part of the informed-consent protocol, this discussion can occur over multiple sessions and sometimes Dr. Austin will have separate sessions with the patient and the parent(s) to give each person an opportunity to ask questions and engage with the information being provided. - 93.
+After completing the informed-consent protocol, Dr. Austin writes a letter to the patient's medical provider detailing the results of her assessment.
 That letter will include, for example, an overview of the patient's mental health and, if needed, recommendations on follow up mental health care.
-Although the letter discusses a patient's readiness to proceed with treatment, Dr. Moe always recommends in the letter that the medical provider conduct a further assessment before initiating treatment. - 86.
-If enforced, the Act will prevent Dr. Moe from continuing to treat transgender patients in a manner that is consistent with the applicable standards of care.
-She would not be able to provide the level of detailed information or engage in in-depth conversations with her transgender patients or the patient's parents about medical treatments for gender dysphoria.
-Practicing this way would require Dr. Moe to violate her professional and ethical obligations.
-Unwilling to do so, Dr. Moe fears that she will be subject to criminal prosecution under the Act.
+Although the letter discusses a patient's readiness to proceed with treatment, Dr. Austin always recommends in the letter that the medical provider conduct a further assessment before initiating treatment. - 94.
+If enforced, the Act will prevent Dr. Austin from continuing to treat transgender patients in a manner that is consistent with the applicable standards of care.
+Practicing this way would require Dr. Austin to violate her professional and ethical obligations.
+Unwilling to do so, Dr. Austin fears that she will be subject to criminal prosecution under the Act.

-87. Dr. Moe is also concerned for the health and wellbeing of her patients should the Act go into effect.
+95. Dr. Austin is also concerned for the health and wellbeing of her patients should the Act go into effect.
 She has witnessed the significant distress her patients experience before starting medical treatment and the tremendous positive effects those treatments have on her patients' mental health.
-Without access to that critical care, Dr. Moe worries that her patients' mental health will deteriorate in ways that will interfere with their ability to function and cause lasting harm to their health and wellbeing, including developing substance use issues and increased suicidality.
+Without access to that critical care, Dr. Austin worries that her patients' mental health will deteriorate in ways that will interfere with their ability to function and cause lasting harm to their health and wellbeing, including developing substance use issues and increased suicidality.